core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The ID Context parameter (see Sections 3.3 and 5.1 of {{RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
 The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

-### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}
+### Signature Algorithm ## {#ssec-common-context-cs-alg}

-Counter Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
+Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Sections 3.2 and 3.3 of {{I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
 This parameter is immutable once the Common Context is established.
-Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-The value is associated to a COSE key type, as specified in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

-The EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
+For endpoints that support the group mode, the EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

-### Counter Signature Parameters ## {#ssec-common-context-cs-params}
+### Pairwise Key Agreement Algorithm ## {#ssec-common-context-dh-alg}

-Counter Signature Parameters identifies the parameters associated to the digital signature algorithm specified in Counter Signature Algorithm.
+Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
 This parameter is immutable once the Common Context is established.

-This parameter is a CBOR array including the following two elements, whose exact structure and value depend on the value of Counter Signature Algorithm:

-* The first element is the array of COSE capabilities for Counter Signature Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-* The second element is the array of COSE capabilities for the COSE key type associated to Counter Signature Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-### Secret Derivation Algorithm ## {#ssec-common-context-dh-alg}

-Secret Derivation Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

-This parameter is immutable once the Common Context is established.
-Secret Derivation Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-The value is associated to a COSE key type, as specified in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

 For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are mandatory to implement.

-### Secret Derivation Parameters ## {#ssec-common-context-dh-params}

-Secret Derivation Parameters identifies the parameters associated to the elliptic curve Diffie-Hellman algorithm specified in Secret Derivation Algorithm.
-This parameter is immutable once the Common Context is established.

-This parameter is a CBOR array including the following two elements, whose exact structure and value depend on the value of Secret Derivation Algorithm:

-* The first element is the array of COSE capabilities for Secret Derivation Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-* The second element is the array of COSE capabilities for the COSE key type associated to Secret Derivation Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}